 Recently, I commented on social media about the health benefits of a WFPB diet.
 Someone chimed in, ‘What the heck is WFPB?!’
 I spend so much time writing about this topic, I apparently forgot that this acronym is not well known or understood outside of the plant-based community.

-Back in the day, there were vegetarians and vegans, and that was about the extend of it.
+Back in the day, there were vegetarians and vegans, and that was about the extent of it.
 But now, there are so many terms floating around out there to describe plant-based eating, I thought I’d break it down.
+(I won’t go into vegetarianism here; there are plenty of other resources that explain it.)

 ‘WFPB’ is the acronym for whole food, plant-based.